-This annotated bibliography includes resources focused on populations with disabilities and disability access in emergency alert systems.
-This bibliography includes references published in the last 20 years (2003-2023), in English, and focused on the United States.
+This annotated bibliography includes resources focused on disabled populations and disability access in warning or alert systems.
+This bibliography only includes references published in the last 20 years (2003-2023), in English, and focused on the United States.
 This bibliography is meant to support the State of Colorado's Inclusive Language Bill HB23-1237.
 These references were compiled through searching Web of Science, EBSCOhost, ProQuest, Google Scholar databases, and agency websites.
-Contact melissa.villarreal@colorado.edu with questions.
+If you identify missing references, please send them to melissa.villarreal@colorado.edu, and we will review them for inclusion in this list.